 We may change our ownership or corporate organization while providing the website.
 We may transfer to another entity or its affiliates or service providers some or all information about you in connection with, or during negotiations of, any merger, acquisition, sale of assets or any line of business, change in ownership control, or financing transaction.
 We cannot promise that an acquiring party or the merged entity will have the same privacy practices or treat your information the same as described in this Policy.

-We may use or disclose information about you if required to do so by law or on the good-faith belief that such sharing is necessary to (a) conform to applicable law or comply with legal process served on us or our website; (b) protect and defend our rights or property, the website, or our users; or (c) act to protect the personal safety of our employees and agents, other users of the website, or members of the public.
+We may use or disclose information about you if required to do so by law or on the good-faith belief that such sharing is necessary to (a) conform to applicable law or comply with legal process served on us or our website; (b) protect and defend our rights or property, the website, or our users; (c) act to protect the personal safety of our employees and agents, other users of the website, or members of the public; or (d) comply with patient requests to validate IFM Certification, IFM Membership, or completed IFM course status

 Interest-based advertising is the collection of data across different websites and/or different devices for the purpose of tailoring advertising based on preferences or interests known or inferred from the data collected.